Larry Eyler: Aftermath

-Following Eyler's arrest and subsequent conviction for the murder of Daniel Bridges, Lake County Circuit Judge William Block suffered political repercussions as a result of his decision to suppress evidence pertaining to Eyler's guilt in the murder of Ralph Calise and to reduce his bond sum to $10,000.
+Following Eyler's arrest and conviction for the murder of Daniel Bridges, Lake County Circuit Judge William Block suffered political repercussions as a result of his decision to suppress evidence pertaining to Eyler's guilt in the murder of Ralph Calise and to reduce his bond sum to $10,000.
 Block later unsuccessfully bid to be appointed to the Illinois Appellate Court.
 He remained a circuit court judge in Waukegan.

 Eyler's lover, John Dobrovolskis, relocated to California shortly after his arrest.
 He later returned to live with his wife, Sally, in Chicago.
 Dobrovolskis died of AIDS in January 1990 at the age of 29.

 Shortly after his 1991 acquittal of the murder of Steven Agan, Robert Little returned to the teaching position he had held at the Indiana State University since 1971, and continued to maintain his lack of knowledge of and innocence in any murders Eyler had committed.

 On the day Eyler's posthumous confession was revealed by his attorney, a spokesman for the Cook County State's Attorney stated to the media that despite Eyler's claims to have been assisted by Little in four murders, and that Little had actually murdered Daniel Bridges, insufficient real evidence existed to substantiate Eyler's admissions and that no further investigation into Little's alleged participation in Eyler's murders would ensue.

 Kathleen Zellner continues to practice law in Downers Grove, Illinois.
 Her firm specializes in the overturning of wrongful convictions.
 Shortly after Eyler confessed his guilt in twenty-one homicides to her in 1990, Zellner resolved she would never again knowingly defend another guilty individual.